lake-wg/authz/draft-selander-ace-ake-authz.md

 * CC is a crypto context identifier for the security context between the device and the AAA server
 * 'CIPHERTEXT_RQ' is the authenticated encrypted identity of the device with CC as Additional Data, more specifically:

-'CIPHERTEXT_RQ' is 'ciphertext' of COSE_Encrypt0 (Section 5.2 of {{RFC8152}}) computed from the secret key k_rq, the nonce n_rq, with the following 'plaintext' and 'external_aad' (Section 5.3 of {{RFC8152}}):
+'CIPHERTEXT_RQ' is 'ciphertext' of COSE_Encrypt0 (Section 5.2-5.3 of {{RFC8152}}) computed from the following:

+* the secret key k_rq
+* the nonce n_rq
+* 'protected' is a byte string of size 0
+* 'plaintext and 'external_aad' as below:

 ~~~~~~~~~~~
 plaintext = (
-    ID:              bstr,
+    ID:              bstr
  )
 ~~~~~~~~~~~
 ~~~~~~~~~~~
 external_aad = (
-    CC:              int,
+    CC:              bstr
  )
 ~~~~~~~~~~~

 where

-* ID is the identity of the device, for example a reference or pointer to the device certificate.
+* ID is the identity of the device, for example a reference or pointer to the device certificate
+* CC is defined above.

 AD2 SHALL be a CBOR sequence of one item, the Voucher, defined in the next section.

 ~~~~~~~~~~~
 AD2 = (
-    Voucher:        bstr,
+    Voucher:        bstr
 )
 ~~~~~~~~~~~